Jan 28, 2020

-Another important point to make is that Vodafone was rock steady in the same location, 24 hours a day.
+Another important point to make is that Vodafone 4G was rock solid in the same location, 24 hours a day.

 I was glad to leave Smarty and in future will think very hard before committing to them or the Three network again.*

-I should note however that cancelling was pretty easy.
-There online account dashboard has an easily accessible “Cancel” button, so you can leave with just one click.
-I hate these other providers who don’t allow you to cancel online and force you to telephone.
+Fortunately cancelling was easy.
+The online account dashboard has an easily accessible “Cancel” button, so you can leave with just one click.
+I hate other providers who don’t allow you to cancel online and force you to telephone.

 Other than one or two “we’re sorry you want to leave…” type emails they left me alone.

-Just note that even though it’s supposed to be a 30 day PAYG, you still have to give 30 days notice.
+Just note that even though it’s supposed to be a 30 day pay as you go (PAYG), you still have to give 30 days notice.
 So if you decide to cancel on say day 27 out of 30, you’ll still have to stay an additional 30 days from the date you click cancel.